garagehive/garagehive.github.io/docs/take-payment.md

    ![](media/take-payment-customer.png)

 3. When you select a customer, you will see their balance.
-In the **Payment Method Code** field, type or click the three dots to select a payment method.
+In the **Payment Method Code** field, type or click the ellipsis (...) to select a payment method.

    ![](media/take-payment-payment-method.png)